π Contribute Benchmark#

 return exact_match(gold=gold, pred=pred)

-Debug the code to see if it runs properly.
+Debug the code to see if it can run normally.

 run_task(task_cfg=task_cfg)

-If everything runs smoothly, you can submit a PR to let more users use the benchmark evaluation you contributed.
+If everything runs smoothly, you can submit a PR.
+We will review and merge your contribution as soon as possible, allowing more users to benefit from the benchmark evaluation youβve contributed.
+If youβre unsure how to submit a PR, you can check out our guide.
 Give it a try! π